srbhbhaskar/Byteridge/README.md

-Assessment
+Byteridge Assessment

           TASK 1.
 On logon
           SUB-TASK 1.
 User with AUDITOR role should always navigate to audit page first and can navigate to dashboard page from the top menu.

      TASK 2.
 Within the “Audit” pages